Lynn Lewis Photography | San Francisco Bay Area and Big Sur Wedding + Elopement Photographer

 • Kayak through Elkhorn Slough to see all the otters with Monterey Bay Kayaks

-• Head to Watsonville and pick strawberries at Gizdich Ranch
+• Head to Watsonville and pick strawberries, berries, or apples depending on the season at Gizdich Ranch

 • Head to Santa Cruz and start the morning with a mocha from Verve Coffee